-Attach supporting documentation of the relevant extenuating circumstances cited to support your waiver request.
+Upload official documentation of the relevant extenuating circumstances cited to support your waiver request.

-Attach an Academic Plan completed in conjunction with the student's academic adviser (if necessary)
+Attach an Academic Plan completed in conjunction with the student's academic adviser (if necessary due to pace issues).

 If the aid waiver is approved, the student will be placed on Financial Aid Probation where the student will continue to receive federal financial aid for one payment period/semester.